Altair Engineering: Early 2000's and 2017 IPO

 In addition to its software production, Altair hires out engineering consultants to its corporate clientele.
 Its consultancy services accounted for the majority of the company's revenue until 2004, when the sale and licensing of software overtook that.
 In October of that year, General Atlantic invested $30 million in Altair.
 Also in 2004, Altair partnered with General Motors and the United States Department of Defense on the design and construction of a new military vehicle.

 Altair also branched out into the life sciences, finance, and pharmaceutical industries with its high performance computing software, PBS Professional, which it had acquired the rights to in 2003.
 In June 2006, Altair acquired the French CAE software company, Mecalog, and its Radioss technology suite.
-In 2007, it spun off a new wholly-owned subsidiary called ilumisys, which would focus on light-emitting diode (LED) lamps designed to be used as direct replacements for fluorescent light tubes.
+In 2007, it spun off a new wholly owned subsidiary called ilumisys, which would focus on light-emitting diode (LED) lamps designed to be used as direct replacements for fluorescent light tubes.
 Ilumisys' operations were moved to Michigan in 2011, and it was rebranded as Toggled in 2012.

 In the early 2010s, Altair's product design division (Altair ProductDesign) began creating prototypes of various vehicles including a hydraulic hybrid transit bus known as BUSolution and an electric concept car called the Avant GT.
 By 2013, the company had offices in 19 countries worldwide and 1,800 employees.
 That year, it also bought out General Atlantic's equity stake in the company.

+In 2016, Altair acquired Solid Iris Technologies.
+The company developed a photorealistic rendering and visualization tool named Thea Render.
+By bringing this technology in-house, additional Solid Iris rendering capabilities were added to Altairs technologies.

 On November 1, 2017, Altair went public with an IPO on the Nasdaq stock exchange and began trading under the stock ticker symbol ALTR.
 The company raised $156 million with share prices starting at $13.
 In the years leading up to the IPO, Altair acquired 11 different companies with strategic assets and expertise in fields like material science, electronics, industrial design, rendering, and others.
 The company then made its products available to qualified startup companies through its Startup Program, formed in 2018 and relaunched in 2021.

 By 2019, the company had acquired a total of 30 businesses.
 It also began making efforts to incorporate artificial intelligence technology into its new software packages.
 That year, it opened a new office in Greensboro, North Carolina after acquiring the data analytics company, Datawatch, which had offices in the area.